-Jackson had a lot to say about both Oscar and Riley, the two cats you saw in tonight’s episode of My Cat From Hell (season 3, episode 3).
+Jackson had a lot to say about both Oscar and Riley, the two cats you saw in an episode of My Cat From Hell (season 3, episode 3).
 So much, in fact, that broke up his remarks into two blog posts.
 This is the first, the second one is here.

 Let's cut right to it for Jackson's methods surrounding Play Therapy.